Chief Executive Officer

 Recent Accomplishments: Darren retains an active interest in academic research, education and the development of people.
 Completing a PhD in 2013 at Lord Ashcroft International Business School, Cambridge, his research and a number of subsequent publications focused on the impact of competition in the NHS on leaders and leadership in the acute hospital sector.
 In 2014 Darren completed an executive coaching accreditation and since then, he has regularly practiced as a coach and has published work in this field.

 How he can help you: Operational and clinical services are Darren’s key areas of focus.
 In terms of planned care, support areas include Referral to Treatment (RTT) and Cancer standards, along with surgical and clinical support service improvement and efficiency work (including the marketing of new clinical services).
 Darren provides active support and insight to members who are developing ambulatory (AEC) and other innovative emergency care initiatives (e.g. Surgical AEC, Discharge to Assess…).
 As a trained member of the NHS Elect coaching faculty, Darren’s other key portfolio area includes helping personal, team and board development through a range of coaching interventions.

-Joe managed the successful campaign to get the NHS Choir to Christmas No.1 in 2015, beating Justin Bieber to top sport and raising over £250K for charity.
+to get the NHS Choir to Christmas number one in 2015, raising over £300k

-Joe specialises in strategy development and digital communication, and also has extensive experience in PR, GP engagement and internal communication.
+Joe specialises in strategy development and digital communication and has extensive experience in PR, stakeholder engagement and campaign development.